OWASP/owasp-mastg/tools/android/MASTG-TOOL-0030.md

 Comprehensive documentation, including an installation guide, tutorials, and usage examples are available on [Angr's Gitbooks page](https://docs.angr.io/ "angr").
 A complete [API reference](https://api.angr.io/ "angr API") is also available.

 You can use angr from a Python REPL - such as iPython - or script your approaches.
 Although angr has a bit of a steep learning curve, we do recommend using it when you want to brute force your way to a given state of an executable.
-Please see the "[Symbolic Execution](0x05c-Reverse-Engineering-and-Tampering.md#symbolic-execution "Symbolic Execution")" section of the "Reverse Engineering and Tampering" chapter as a great example on how this can work.
+Please refer to ["Symbolic Execution"](../../techniques/android/MASTG-TECH-0037.md "Symbolic Execution") as a great example on how this can work.